tchap/gozmq/README.md

 `zmq_msg_t` at all.
 Instead, `Recv()` and `Send()` both operate on byte slices, allocating and freeing the memory automatically.
-Currently this requires copying to/from C malloced memory, but a future implementation may be able to avoid this to a certain extent.
+Currently this requires copying to/from C malloced memory, but a future implementation may be able to avoid this to a certain extent. `SendZeroCopy()` is the first step in this direction.

 All major features are supported: contexts, sockets, devices, and polls.